iamandrewliao/openpi/README.md

 We provide example fine-tuning configs for both, [π₀](src/openpi/training/config.py) and [π₀-FAST](src/openpi/training/config.py) on Libero data.
 Also see the [examples](#more-examples) below.

+Note: Be careful on this step!
+- Make sure you understand RepackTransform.
+- 'repo_id' in the TrainConfig() instances in config.py should be the path to your dataset (whether or not you chose to --push_to_hub) i.e. probably '~/.cache/huggingface/lerobot/REPO_NAME' (REPO_NAME is from convert_libero_data_to_lerobot.py).
-Be careful on this step! e.g. Make sure you understand RepackTransform.
-Look out for other things to change not listed above.
+- Look out for other things to change not listed above.
 For guidance, you can look at the difference between this repo and the original openpi repo.
 I've also included a inspect_lerobot_data.py file for inspecting LeRobot datasets.

 Before we can run training, we need to compute the normalization statistics for the training data.
 Run the script below with the name of your training config: